CE-Programming/toolchain/docs/headers/tice.rst

     #include <tice.h>

-This header provides backwards compatibility for code written before the header files were split up.
+This header provides backward compatibility for code written before the header files were split up.

 .. important::

-    This header is provided for backwards compatibility only.
+    This header is provided for backward compatibility only.
     For new projects, it is recommended that the required header be used directly.

 Included Header Files